EvilGeniusGames/MemoryFlow/README.md

 1. User provides input (code, writing, questions, etc.)
 2. MemoryFlow injects the latest memory into the prompt automatically
 3. The assistant replies in Markdown with the relevant output
-4. The memory file is updated with the new context or edited content
+4. The memory file and database are updated with new context
 5. The session can continue iteratively with memory-aware responses

 ---